Gathering Blue: Plot

-She is taught how to further solidify her talent from a much older woman, Annabella, who continues to teach Kira how to create dyes for different shades and hues for her thread work.
-To Kira's dismay, she learns that there is no ability to create the color blue for the threads that she will be using.
-Eventually, to Kira's surprise, Annabella tells her that with her own years and knowledge, she knows much of the society's history and even goes so far as to say that there really are no Beasts, contrary to the society's beliefs.
+Annabella, a much older woman, teaches Kira to further solidify her talent by showing her how to create dye for use in her thread work.
+However, to Kira's dismay, she learns that there is no ability to create the color blue.

+Eventually, to Kira's surprise, Annabella tells her that she knows much of the society's history and even goes so far as to say that there really are no Beasts.
 Kira is unsure what to think of that revelation or what Annabella really means by it.

 Along the way, she becomes closer friends with a younger boy, Matt, and makes a new friend in her neighborhood at her new home, Thomas, who is a boy around Kira's age.
 Thomas is also an orphan and has lived there since he was very young because of his abilities.
 Kira learns that he is the woodworker who maintains and improves the Singer's staff, which, in turn, helps the Singer remember the history of the society as he sings the lengthy song.
 Together, they help each other bring out the best in their talents to prepare for The Gathering.
 Jamison, the Guardian who fought for her life in the trial, becomes somewhat of a mentor in her new home.
 He is kind and instructive but also very stern.

 Kira slowly learns that her life is less than idyllic.
 Thomas hears crying in her building, and they discover another orphan, a very young girl, Jo, whose ability to sing is magnificent.
 She is kept with the intent of eventually replacing the current Singer.
 Jo is scolded and punished if she does not sing.
 Kira secretly befriends her and sneaks into Jo's locked room at night to comfort her.
 Kira realizes that the three do not have as much freedom as they had previously thought.
-Annabella abruptly dies, and Matt tells Kira that the old dyer had died and been dragged to the Field by Jamison and his men.
-Kira is later told that Annabella had died of old age and died while asleep by Jamison.
+Annabella abruptly dies, and while Matt tells Kira that the old dyer had died and been dragged to the Field by Jamison and his men, Jamison later says that Annabella had died of old age in her sleep.
 Kira is left to continue her work.
-That and the secluded life that a very young Jo must live help Kira decide to find out the truth about her society.
+That, and the secluded life that a very young Jo must live, help Kira decide to uncover the truth about her society.